Get Help Today(855) 593-1695

 What Is Lunesta?

-Lunesta is a brand name for Eszopiclone, one of three primary drugs used to treat moderate to severe insomnia.
+Lunesta is a brand name for Eszopiclone, one of 3 primary drugs used to treat moderate to severe insomnia.
 Because Ambien has received so much bad press as of late due to the many lawsuits against it, Lunesta may seem like a safer option.
 This is why it is important to know that many of the same things people fear happening while on Ambien are also possible on Lunesta.

 Similar to Ambien, doctors warn that taking Lunesta improperly can lead to periods of amnesia.
 It should not be used if someone is unable to go to bed immediately after taking it or dedicate 7 – 8 hours to sleep.
 Lunesta, and sleeping pills in general, start working immediately by speeding up the onset of sleep.
 This means that someone who takes it will begin to fall asleep immediately, rather than lying awake in bed.
 Generally, people have issues with sleeping pills when they are unable to commit to these 2 directions and are under the influence of the medication during waking hours.

 Help is out there